-Oporto is a beautiful city, located by the river Douro.
+Oporto City a beautiful city, located by the river Douro in Portugal.
 It is a UNESCO World Heritage Site due to its monuments and historical buildings, such as the Cathedral or the Tower of Clerics.
 Oporto is the second largest city in Portugal and has beautiful views of the Port Wine Cellars, on the opposite bank of the river, in Vila Nova de Gaia.

 Oporto district is filled with beautiful villages and thriving cities.
 Along the coast, you can take a break in the city and take a dip in Espinho, taste tasty fish in Matosinhos.
 Inland, the beautiful city of Amarante, known for its delicious pastry, where you can take a stroll along the banks of the river Tâmega.